CS 1014 Information and Communications Technology

 CS 3424 Robotics

-Robotics will introduce the student to both the hardware and software sides of mobile robotics.
-The fields of physics and biology will be mined for ideas concerning the design of the devices; navigation, mapping, vision, and voice recognition will be covered.
-Students will gain hands on experience with a variety of robotic platforms in both lab settings and out-of-class work.
+Introduces the student to both the hardware and software sides of mobile robotics.
+The fields of physics and biology will be mined for ideas concerning the design of the devices; navigations, mapping, vision, and voice recognition will be covered.
+Students will gain hands-on experience with a variety of robotic platforms in both lab settings and out-of-class work.
 Prerequisite: CS 2444.
 IV

 CS 3434 Machine Intelligence

 Familiarizes the student with the growing field of artificial intelligence.
 The course will describe what artificial intelligence is, how it is presently being used, and its future uses.
 Students will learn to design artificial intelligence systems, such as game systems and production systems.
-Prerequisite: CS 2444, PHIL 1024, or PSY 1004.
+Prerequisite: CS 2444, PHIL 1024, or PSY 1004 and FYS 1104.
 Also listed as PHIL 2434.
 IV; V

 CS 3444 Mental Organs